Life is not a dress rehearsal, which is why protecting the wealth you have accumulated over your lifetime should not be left to chance.

 Having a friend or family member designated as your trustee after you die can be more of a burden than a privilege.
 It is a time consuming and onerous responsibility.
 The average person does not understand their fiduciary responsibility, personal liability, legal requirements, and time commitment.
 A non-professional trustee can become overwhelmed by the legal minefields which can lead to unintentional and costly mistakes, for which they are personally liable.
 The way to solve this problem is to bring in a corporate trustee.
 The corporate trustee will help to protect your assets and make life a lot easier for your friend or family member.

 What is a Corporate Trustee?

-A corporate trustee is there to protect your beneficiaries, maneuver the legal maze, verify that distributions follow your request and intentions, and most of all allow you to keep your advisory team in place, such as your CPA, financial advisor, and attorney.
-They also help to remove potential financial strife between family member because the trustee is independent and required to follow your wishes and document all financial transactions.
+A corporate trustee is there to protect your beneficiaries, maneuver the legal maze, verify that distributions follow your request and intentions, and most of all allow you to keep your team in place, such as your CPA, financial professional, and attorney.
+They also help to remove potential financial strife between family members because the trustee is independent and required to follow your wishes and document all financial transactions.

 The Benefits of Having a Corporate Trustee?

 A corporate trustee may be one of the best financial decisions you could make for protecting your financial wishes and having the confidence that the wealth you have built over your lifetime will continue to benefit your spouse, partner, children, and grandchildren by protecting and distributing your assets in the manner you have requested in your will and trust.